AlexDatTr/Ecommerce_Project/starting_with_data.md

 ### Question 1: How is the total revenue of the web site break down to month for the most recent year, and the ratio of the month revenue to the year revenue?
+- Data is access from the cleaned_data table
 - The querry will create a table with these collumn:
 	- mothh: all the month of the most recent year
    	- year: the most recent year